Admission to the Graduate Program in Anthropology

-The Department of Anthropology accepts students only for the Ph.D.
-The department does not offer a terminal Master's Degree.
+The Department of Anthropology admits students only for full-time study (at least nine credit hours per term) toward the Ph.D. degree.
+The Anthropology Department does not offer a terminal Master's Degree.
 Admission decisions are made once a year and all students are admitted for the fall semester.
-The deadline for application is January 1 for the following academic year.
-We are a highly selective department and normally admit three to four students per subfield each year from a competitive pool of U.S. and international applicants.
+The deadline for application is December 1 for the following academic year.
+We are a highly selective department and normally admit three to four students per subfield (archaeology, biological anthropology and sociocultural anthropology) each year from a competitive pool of U.S. and international applicants.

 - Transcripts from all institutions of higher learning attended are required.
-Please send transcripts directly to the department courier address:
+Unofficial transcripts will be accepted for the applicant review process and may be uploaded through SLATE.
+Official transcripts are not required for applicant review, however students who would like to send official transcripts should send them directly to the department courier address:

 Department of Anthropology